etsnok/WebHERV/README.md

 java -jar ./target/WebHERV-0.0.1.jar ./WebContent/WEB-INF/drums.properties 0
 ```

-After this you can fill the created DRUMS store with your BLAST output data (`blast_output.outblast_output.out`) by running:
+After this you can fill the created DRUMS store with your BLAST output data (`blast_output.out`) by running:
 ```
 java -jar ./target/WebHERV-0.0.1.jar ./WebContent/WEB-INF/drums.properties 1 path/to/your/blast_output.out
 ```